brentgroves/repsys/research/m_z/virtualization/iaas/microstack/research21_install.md

 ## **[egress requirements](https://discourse.ubuntu.com/t/manage-a-proxied-environment/43946)**

+## Notes

+The openstack-hypervisor is not installed in Canonical howto docs, but we can still create virtual machines.
+My guess is Canonical does not use nova but qemu.

 ## Single-node quickstart

 This tutorial shows how to install OpenStack (based on project Sunbeam) in the simplest way possible.
 It will deploy an OpenStack 2024.1 (Caracal) cloud.